Our Perspectives on Key Issues

 Some claim that it is, but the answer to that question goes beyond a simple distinction between "natural" and "unnatural."

 Phonemic Awareness, Phonics, and What Else?
-A Teacher Survival Kit
+A Teacher Survival Kit for the Phonics-First Era

 The Science Of Reading emphasis on decoding leaves many to wonder what else should be part of the daily literacy curriculum in the early grades.
 Here we recommend five effective strategies in answer to the what else question.